heimdallrj/x-in-a-nutshell/Node.js.md

 ```
 Source: [quora.com](https://www.quora.com/What-is-callback-hell)

-### Event Loop

-[The event loop](https://nodejs.dev/the-nodejs-event-loop) is what allows Node.js to perform non-blocking I/O operations — despite the fact that JavaScript is single-threaded.

 ##### Avoiding Callback hell

 > Sometimes it might not be possible to avoid callback hell in every case.
 So one thing you can do in such cases is; adding meaningful and organize comments in the code.